axelvaldez/radical-companies/_posts/2024/2024-03-12-everybody-is-good.markdown

 <h1>Bad People, Good People</h1>
  <p>The difference with <em>bad people</em> is that they almost always opt for violence.
 They impose their version of their reality on you.
 Feedback is at best ignored and at worst it become a capital offense.
 Everything they say is law.</p>
  <p>The thing is that when it goes the route of violence, it becomes power over everything, including people.
 Violence begets more violence and it goes downhill from there.
-Hitler, in Geermany, and Putin, in Russia, are good examples of that: &ldquo;<em>I want them to <em>fear</em> me and celebrate my contribution. <em>Resistance is futile</em>&rdquo;.</p>
+Hitler, in Geermany, and Putin, in Russia, are good examples of that: &ldquo;<em>I want them to <em>fear</em> me and celebrate my contribution</em>. <em>Resistance is futile</em>&rdquo;.</p>
  <p>They started with good intentions, but then they noticed that the threat of violence was enough to control people.
 That is addictive.</p>

 <h1>All of Us</h1>